GuangyongChen/guangyongchen.github.io/_pages/about.md

 Latest News
 ======
+> [10/2022] One paper that adopts the cointinual learning strategy to adopt pre-train large scale model to handle NLP tasks has been accepted by <font color=red>EMNLP2022</font>.
+>
 > [7/2022] One paper that adopts the pseudo-lable strategy for robotic scene segmentation with limted annotations has been accepted by <font color=red>IROS 2022</font>.
 >
 > [7/2022] One paper that addresses sizing problem with GCN has been accepted by <font color=red>ICCAD 2022</font>.